How to Self-Publish a Children’s Paperback Book

 It costs nothing to use KDP to create and print your book as an independent publisher.
-Amazon makes money from the sales of your book and pays you royalties based on the difference between your chosen retail price and their printing costs.
+Amazon makes money from the sales and pays you royalties based on the difference between your chosen retail price and their printing costs.

 Creating Your Manuscript

 You can use any decent word processor to create a doc file of your manuscript.
 I like to use MS Word.
-It has a built in spelling and grammar checker.
-It also shows you the grade level of you finish product, which is important when writing for children.
+It has a built-in spelling and grammar checker.
+It also shows you the grade level of your finished product, which is helpful to know when writing for children.
 You need to be sure you keep your writing at the proper grade level for a child.

-MS Word also has built in formatting tools, such as:
+MS Word also has formatting tools, such as:

-- Include the title and/or chapter name on all headers or footers (if desired).
+- Include the title and chapter name on all headers or footers (if desired),

 In my opinion, it has everything you need for creating a professional print image of the pages of your book that’s compatible with KDP.